 # of individuals reached through emergency WASH interventions in response to diseases and epidemics

-# of individuals directly reached through emergency WASH interventions in diseases/epidemics response such as COVID , Cholera, Hepatitis E and Ebola
+Indicator Name # of individuals directly reached through emergency WASH interventions in diseases/epidemics response such as COVID , Cholera, Hepatitis E and Ebola

 Definition

-The number of people who directly participate in or receive emergency water, sanitation, or hygiene services through Save the Children or supported partners during disease/epidemic outbreaks including COVID, Cholera, Hepatitis E and Ebola.
+The number of people who directly participate in or receive emergency water, sanitation, or hygiene services through Save the Children or supported partners during disease/epidemic outbreaks, including COVID, Cholera, Hepatitis, E, and Ebola.

 • Hygiene messaging in emergencies – Risk communication and community engagement